reagento/adaptix/docs/tutorial.rst

 .. literalinclude:: examples/tutorial/validators.py

 If the test function returns ``False``, the exception will be raised.
-You can pass an exception factory that returns the actual exception or pass the string to raise ValidationError instance.
+You can pass an exception factory that returns the actual exception or pass the string to raise :class:`ValidationError` instance.

 Error handling